JarredParrettDickinson/JarredParrettDickinson.github.io/_posts/2020-04-24-Network-Analysis-of-Flights.markdown

 date:   2020-04-24 3:44:00 -0500
 categories: Applied Empirical Analysis of Data
 ---

+# Question: The importance of a singular airport within the airport network can be determined by measuring the degree centrality, the ratio of edges in and out, of it. **TRUE**

 ## Data
 At the beginning of the Applied Empirical Analysis of Data (AEAD) class Professor Erfle tasked us with finding a dataset that both interested us and was suitable for analysis.
 From the start, I had an interest in flights as I had once adopted TensorFlow machine learning libraries to construct a tool to estimate flight delays and diversions on flights destined for Aspen, CO.